bleuren/laravel-settings/README.md

 ## Contributing

-Contributions are welcome, and thank you for your interest in contributing to the Laravel Setting package.
+Contributions are welcome, and thank you for your interest in contributing to the Laravel Settings package.
 Please feel free to submit any issues or pull requests.

 ## License

-This Laravel Setting package is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+This Laravel Settings package is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).